 Mesquite Flat Sand Dunes is one of the most scenic spots in Death Valley, and it offers plenty of incredible patterns, curves and lines for photography.
 Make sure to wear your shoes, especially during summer because the sand can get really hot.

-PRO TIP: If you want to visit cleaner, less-crowded sand dunes, head to the remote Eureka Dunes in the upper corner of Death Valley.
+PRO TIP: If you want to visit cleaner, less-crowded sand dunes, head to the remote Eureka Dunes in the upper corner of Death Valley not far from Ubehebe Crater.
 To get there, you will need a 4X4 vehicle because the road that leads to this spot is very rugged.

 Stovepipe Wells is a small unincorporated community west of Mesquite Flat Sand Dunes.
 It’s also the second place besides Furnace Creek where you can buy food at Death Valley.
 It has a gas station, a Stovepipe Wells Village Hotel and a campground.

-Death Valley hotels can be expensive during summer.
-If you don’t want to pay hundreds of dollars for a basic room, make your reservation at least a few months ahead of your visit.
+While winter in Death Valley is a slow time with fewer visitors, Death Valley hotels can be a bit expensive during summer.
+To avoid overpaying for a basic room, make your reservation ahead of time.

 Death Valley campgrounds